-One example of an impact measurement tool for Advisory Boards is the Growth Score developed by the Advisory Board Centre.
-It can be used by organisations and Advisory Board Chairs to evaluate organisational priorities and capacity for growth.
-Used on an annual basis (or more frequently in time of change or volatility) the Growth Score provides an objective framework to facilitate best practice conversations regarding the Advisory Board’s impact and alignment.
+One example of an impact measurement tool for advisory boards is the growth score developed by the Advisory Board Centre.
+It can be used by organisations and advisory board Chairs to evaluate organisational priorities and capacity for growth.
+Used on an annual basis (or more frequently in times of change or volatility) the Growth Score provides an objective framework to facilitate best practice conversations regarding the Advisory Board’s impact and alignment.

 When are Organisations Starting Advisory Boards

 A purpose-driven advisory board should, by design, drive an impact for the organisation.
 Due to the inherent flexibility of advisory boards, defining the intended impact and measurement will be unique to each organisation.